 Propane emergency prevention and overall safety are primarily achieved through facility design and construction, and compliance with applicable standards.
 The use and handling of propane, and procedures followed for the receipt of propane at the facility are according to the requirements of Canadian Standards Association ("CSA") B149.2-20 Propane storage and handling code, as adopted by TSSA.
-In addition, the bulk propane tank at the Belleville facility is designed and built according to the American Society of Mechanical Engineers Boiler and Pressure Vessel Code: Section VIII, Division 1.
+In addition, the bulk propane tank at the Embrun Co-op bulk plant is designed and built according to the American Society of Mechanical Engineers Boiler and Pressure Vessel Code: Section VIII, Division 1.

-MacEwen Petroleum also protects against propane emergencies or their escalation through the following measures:
+Embrun Co-op also prevents propane emergencies or their escalation through the following measures:

-- preventative maintenance checks and programs; - operating procedures and maintenance of facility documentation; - selection of the proper mode of transport and transportation equipment suitable for the tasks or loads; - developing, maintaining and implementing MacEwen Health and Safety policies (WHMIS, First Aid programs, etc.) - operator competence and training; and - processes and procedures to ensure that changes in design, service or staff are managed to minimize impacts on operations.
+- preventative maintenance checks and programs; - operating procedures and maintenance of facility documentation; - selection of the proper mode of transport and transportation equipment suitable for the tasks or loads; - developing, maintaining and implementing Embrun Co-op Health and Safety policies (WHMIS, First Aid programs, etc.); - operator competence and training; and - processes and procedures to ensure that changes in design, service or staff are managed to minimize impacts on operations.

-The elements above are described and documented in a separate MacEwen Health and Safety document.
+The elements above are described and documented in separate Embrun Co-op policies and procedures.

-The Transportation of Dangerous Goods Regulations, under the direction of Transport Canada, also plays a role in ensuring the safe handling, transport and delivery of propane.
-Transportation of Dangerous Goods Regulations require specific shipping documents, a level of driver training, product identification on shipping vehicles, and a registered company specific ERAP for certain installations.
+The Transportation of Dangerous Goods Regulations under the direction of Transport Canada, also plays a role in ensuring the safe handling, transport and delivery of propane.
+Transportation of Dangerous Goods Regulations requires specific shipping documents, a level of driver training, product identification on shipping vehicles, and a registered company specific ERAP for certain installations.